 Deliberately Assist Your Employees to Regularly Practice Their Strongest Skills

-This theory was proposed by Marcus Buckingham and Curt Coffman in "First, Break All The Rules: What the World’s Greatest Managers Do Differently" as a result of the Gallup organization's interviews with 80,000 effective managers.
-(They also identified the twelve most important factors for employees to become or stay engaged at work.)
+This theory of helping employees develop strengths was proposed by Marcus Buckingham and Curt Coffman in "First, Break All The Rules: What the World’s Greatest Managers Do Differently."
+The recommendations were made as a result of the Gallup organization's interviews with 80,000 managers who were rated as effective performers in their organizations.
+(Gallup also identified the twelve most important factors for employees to become or stay engaged at work.)

-Using myself as an example, I'm good with people and good at conveying common sense, applicable information.
-I'm not very good with mathematical story problems though I can add columns of numbers like a speed demon.
-No matter what, I will never be good at solving complex mathematical problems.
-Could I get better?
+Using an average HR professional as an example, the majority are good with people and good at conveying the simple, common sense, applicable information.
+Many HR people are not very good with mathematical story problems and other mathematical concepts—although exceptions exist.
+No matter what, some HR professionals will never be good at solving complex mathematical problems.
+Could they get better?
 Probably.
-But, why not spend my time honing my strengths?
-I'll bet you have a parallel in your life?
+But, why not spend their time honing their strengths?

 Yet, the traditional approach to developing employees, one of the critical factors in employee motivation, has been to identify weaknesses, often during an annual performance appraisal meeting.
-The employee is then sent to training or just told to "get better" at whatever his or her weak area is.
+The employee is then sent to training, given mentoring and coaching to help, or just told to "get better" at whatever his or her weak area is.

 Now, if the area of weakness is critical to the employee's job success, developing the weaker area might make sense.
-But, more likely, the employee is in the wrong job.
-Consider matching the employee's best skills to your company needs in a different job.
+But, it is more likely that the employee is just in the wrong job—a job that does not take advantage of their best strengths.
+Consider matching the employee's best skills to your company's needs in a different job.

-In another personal example, I have always been a good writer.
-But, strengthening that skill over the past nineteen years, writing online and for publications, every day, has made me a better writer and a faster writer.
-Writing is a skill that you can develop if you approach it with deliberate practice a number of times a week.
+In another example, think about an employee who has always been a good writer.
+Giving the employee the opportunity to write every day as a part of their job description will strengthen their writing skill.
+Writing is a perfect example of a skill that you can develop if you approach it with deliberate practice a number of times a week.

-Once I started writing every single day, with hours of practice and a deliberate commitment to growth, I continued to develop the strength.
-I still work on my writing every day.
-I'm sure you have an equivalent example in your own life—or you could.
-What skill should you develop daily for your own career development and your employer's needs?
+You have an equivalent example in your own life—or your reporting employees do.
+What skill should you deliberately develop daily for your own career development and your employer's needs?

 Why Develop Employee Strengths With Deliberate Practice?